Learn the most used Korean words in K-pop songs

 These are what we think are the most commonly used Korean words in K-pop songs.
 Do you recognize any of them or would you like to add others to the list?
 Let us know in the comments!

+Read more about how to attend a K-pop concert in this article.
 For more information on Korean language and culture, keep following the Go!
 Go!
 Hanguk blog and feel free to contact us about living and studying in Korea.

 Share this article